pytorch/xla/docs/pjrt.md

 # PJRT Runtime

-The PyTorch/XLA team has migrated XRT runtime to the [PJRT runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla/pjrt) used by [JAX](https://github.com/google/jax).
+PyTorch/XLA has migrated from the TensorFlow-based XRT runtime to the [PJRT runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla/pjrt) used by [JAX](https://github.com/google/jax).